 On to Manukan Island

 After eating a buffet lunch at Sapi Island our group was ready to head to the second island of the day, Manukan Island.
+Our Kota Kinabalu island hopping tour was nice, but Manukan was the highlight.
 The ride on the boat to Manukan Island was very fast as the islands aren’t too far apart.
-In my opinion, the island had less to offer than Sapi, an hour or two spent snorkeling here should be enough.
+In my opinion, the island had less to offer than Sapi but had beautiful emerald green water.
+If you’re in a rush an hour or two spent snorkeling here should be enough.
 The island itself is beautiful and, like the other islands in the area is heavily forested.
 The only problem was with the visibility underwater.
 The water around the beach was murky and made observing the fish nearly impossible.
 However, there was a solitary puffer fish that enjoyed following me around.
 We spent a few minutes swimming around with each other before parting ways.
 I would be interested in hearing your experiences with Manukan Island.
 Perhaps I went on a bad day, or maybe a swim farther from shore would lead to a better snorkeling experience?

 Concluding the island hopping tour